sssyyw/nlp-list/README.md

 # NLP list
-> my notes for practicing nlp libraries and frameworks,
+> My notes for practicing nlp libraries and frameworks,
-> inspired by Adrian Neagu
+> inspired by Adrian Neagu.
-> Currently, only JVM/Python based frameworks are studied
+> Currently, only JVM/Python based frameworks are being studied.

 ## General